 Use noise-canceling window treatments

 The dream of any night-shift worker, blackout curtains do well at not only blocking out light but also dampening outside noise.
-These curtains are made from thick materials and often have a foam or vinyl backing that goes a long way in blocking out light noise.
+These curtains are made from thick materials and often have a foam or vinyl backing, which goes a long way in blocking out light noise.
 Some shades and blinds also help to reduce noise, especially cellular shades.
 These window treatments are also referred to as honeycomb shades, and they insulate the window to block out noise.

 If you’re experiencing a lot of excess noise in your home that’s highly disturbing your day or night, you may want to look at some more extensive solutions to soundproofing your windows.
 While these solutions tend to cost more than our previously mentioned fixes, they’re far more successful at canceling noise that’s leaking through at higher decibels.